What is regenerative medicine?

-There are two main regenerative medicine, or orthobiologic, treatment options – platelet-rich plasma (PRP) and bone marrow aspirate concentrate (BMAC).
-Each procedure is done in-office, ultrasound-guided and performed under local anesthesia.
+There are two main regenerative medicine, or orthobiologic, treatment options: platelet-rich plasma and bone marrow aspirate concentrate.

-This is true cell-based therapy.
-The procedure harvests live cells from a patient’s body.
-The cells are processed in a centrifuge machine which separates the bone marrow aspirate from the cell layer.
-This separated material is then injected into the problem area.
+Bone marrow aspirate concentrate (BMAC): This is a stem cell-based therapy.
+The procedure involves a blood draw and drawing bone marrow from the pelvis.
+Bone marrow has platelets and a variety of powerful cells, including stem cells, that facilitate healing.
+The cells are processed in a centrifuge machine that separates the bone marrow aspirate from the cell layer.
+The separated material is then injected into the problem area.